helps people win back their lives

 DUI Plea Bargain Agreement

-No contest pleas are available if there is either some kind of accident where somebody is afraid that they might be sued civilly for damages, or in a case where they just do not remember absolutely anything about the facts of the case and really can't give a judge the factual basis necessary to, for the judge to be able to accept a guilty plea.Role of the Attorney
+When the time comes, you will have three options; continue your plea of not guilty and set the case for trial or plead guilty or plead no contest.
+No contest pleas are available if there is either some kind of accident where somebody is afraid that they might be sued civilly for damages, or in a case where they just do not remember absolutely anything about the facts of the case and really can't give a judge the necessary factual basis.
+A no contest plea is exactly like a plea of guilty except you are not “contesting” the case.
+Otherwise, you will suffer all the same consequences of a “regular” plea of guilty.Role of the Attorney

 Your lawyer should provide you with all the information necessary for you to make an informed decision relative to the trial/no trial decision.
 You are the only one who can fully evaluate what is in your best interest and the decision of whether to plead guilty or stand trial is yours and yours alone.
 Again your lawyer's job is to help you understand the evidence against you, understand how your case will present to the judge and jury, and overall understand the likelihood of a successful outcome after trial and any and all risks associated with trial.
 Once you have all this information an understand it you should be in a position to make the best decision.Is a Plea Bargain the Right Move?

 A plea bargain might be the best option for your case.
 It will allow you to avoid the risks associated with trial and may put you in a much better position than you would be in after a guilty verdict at trial.
 Your Michigan DUI attorney can help you decide if the plea offer is the best option for your situation or if you should go to trial to continue fighting your case.